What to do in Sayulita, where to surf, where to eat and why is it such a magic place?

 Click here and go to the next paragraph to read about the beaches

-Sayulita offers a huge variety of restaurants, but the health food scene is definitely making its way up.
+Sayulita offers a huge variety of restaurants, but the health food scene is definitely making its way up as much as Sayulita yoga spots.
 So popular now that you can find great creative and healthy dishes almost anywhere.
-Juices and smoothies are also getting popular, at least before dawn … oh well maybe before midday.
+Juices and smoothies are also getting popular, at least before dawn, … oh well, maybe before midday.

 Seafood is obviously the most demanded plate, but the vegetarian crowds have their special spots as well.
+So, where to eat in Sayulita?
 Here some cool spots:

 Italian cuisine popular for the crispy crust of the wood oven cooked pizza.